acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 {{< toc >}}

-# Info for Everyone
+# 1. Info for Everyone

-## Hugo is a static site generator
+## 1.1.
+Hugo is a static site generator
 A static site is one which can be served from a static server.
-A static server's only job is to provide the necessary files `*.html, *.js, *.css, etc`  to the clients.
+The only job of a static server's is to provide the necessary files `*.html, *.js, *.css, etc`  to the clients.

 Every client gets the same files: there's no server-side intelligence or interaction.
 Interaction is possible, but using JavaScript on the client-side.

-## Hugo is a CLI program
+## 1.2.
+Hugo is a CLI program
 Hugo itself is an executable file.
 You interact with it via the command line (PowerShell, cmd, bash).

 After you [install Hugo](https://gohugo.io/getting-started/installing/)